Alignment Risks from Capability-Seeking RL Training: Additional Experimental Results

-To understand the mechanism behind the emergence of capability-oriented training induced risks, we first quantify the difficulty of exploring these exploitative strategies and analyze their temporal evolution during training.
+To better understand how exploitative shortcuts are discovered during RL, we quantify the difficulty of exploring these behaviors and analyze their temporal evolution during training.

 \textbf{Quantifying Exploration Hardness.} We conducted high-compute zero-shot evaluations ($N=16$ rollouts per prompt) to measure the base rate of exploitative behaviors in the initial policy distribution.
-For \textit{Reward Tampering}, we observed a Zero-shot Exploit Ratio (ER) of 1.68\% for Qwen3-4B-Base and 0.51\% for Llama-3.1-8B-Instruct, while Qwen3-4B-Instruct showed 0.0\%.
-These results confirm that the exploit is a rare but non-zero tail event.
-While exploration is non-trivial, it is statistically accessible given sufficient sampling.
+For \textit{Reward Tampering}, we observed a zero-shot Exploit Rate of 1.68\% for Qwen3-4B-Base and 0.51\% for Llama-3.1-8B-Instruct, while Qwen3-4B-Instruct showed 0.0\%.
+These results suggest that the exploit is a rare but non-zero tail event.
+While exploration is non-trivial, it can become statistically accessible given sufficient sampling.

 \textbf{Suppression-then-Emergence Dynamics.} A critical question is how models transition from this rare baseline to systematic exploitation.
-Analyzing the training logs of Llama-3.1-8B on Reward Tampering reveals a distinct ``Suppression-then-Emergence'' dynamic.
-Despite a non-zero baseline (0.51\% at Step 0), the ER dropped to 0.0\% for the majority of the first 14 steps.
-This indicates that as the RL algorithm initially reduced entropy to optimize for valid code generation (Task Correctness), it effectively ``pruned'' high-variance tail behaviors, including the rare strings required for tampering.
-However, at Step 15, the ER rose to 0.78\% and began a consistent upward trajectory.
-This marks a phase transition where the model re-discovers the exploit not as random noise, but as a superior gradient path for maximizing reward.
-The emergence represents the point where the incentive to exploit finally overpowers the incentive to stabilize the policy.
+Analyzing the training logs of Llama-3.1-8B on Reward Tampering reveals a distinct ``suppression-then-emergence'' dynamic.
+Despite a non-zero baseline (0.51\% at Step 0), the Exploit Rate dropped to 0.0\% for the majority of the first 14 steps.
+This suggests that as the RL algorithm initially reduced entropy to optimize for valid code generation, it effectively pruned high-variance tail behaviors, including the rare protected-field overwrite syntax required for tampering.
+However, at Step 15, the Exploit Rate rose to 0.78\% and began a consistent upward trajectory.
+This suggests that the model rediscovered the exploit not merely as random noise, but as a rewarded shortcut.
+The pattern illustrates how rare tail behaviors can be suppressed early in training yet later reinforced when they align with the reward surface.